List of immigration raids and arrests in the second Trump presidency: October

+On October 14, ICE arrested the owner of a home remodeling business with a work permit and visa eligibility after he was misidentified as another immigrant with the same name who had a DUI conviction.
+The arrested man was held in ICE detention, and released on bond following a federal court ruling in November.

 On October 15, ICE raided a car wash in Hamden, Connecticut, detaining 7 or 8 people, several of whom had school aged children.
 Local officials denounced the raid and expressed frustrations at the difficulties they had in identifying who had been taken so their families could be notified.
+In Gresham, Oregon, ICE agents called the name of a man they were looking for outside of an apartment for over an hour.
+Inside the apartment were a 24 year old woman, her 3 month old baby, her brother and stepfather, who said they did not recognize the name the agents were calling.
+The family is from Mexico and seeking legal status in the US.
+Agents broke into the home without a warrant, pointed rifles at the family and arrested the brother and stepfather, despite later confirming that these were not the men they were looking for.

 On October 16, ICE rammed the vehicle of an immigration rights activist who had been peacefully monitoring their activities in Oxnard, California.
 They proceeded to call the Oxnard police and claimed that the activist had crashed into their vehicle intentionally, a claim later contradicted by video of the incident.
 The activist, a US citizen, was detained by ICE and Oxnard police intervened to control a crowd of about 80 people who gathered to protest the arrest.

+On October 19, federal law enforcement detained 105 people in Wilder, Idaho despite the warrant naming 5.

-On October 21, a US Marshal and a suspect were both shot by an ICE agent during a traffic stop in South Los Angeles.
+On the same day, a US Marshal and a suspect were both shot by an ICE agent during a traffic stop in South Los Angeles.

-On October 22, ICE and other federal agencies commenced a coordinated raid on Canal Street in Manhattan, targeting street vendors.
+On October 22, the Trump administration was reportedly planning on sending more than 100 federal agents to San Francisco.
+The contingent of federal officers includes members of Immigration and Customs Enforcement (ICE) and U.S. Customs and Border Protection.
+President Trump later called off the plans for federal deployment in San Francisco on October 23, Mayor Daniel Lurie announced after having a conversation with the president.